Sarohia94/Project-5-Bedside-Tales/README.md

 Acceptance Criteria

-1. Books categorised and listed by genre
+1. Books categorised and listed by genres
-2. Featured book highlighted
+2. Book image, name, author, genre and price are clear
-3. Offers for purchasing entire book sets
+3. Able to click and view individual book detail

 User Story #3